 - Cornstarch.
 A final toss with cornstarch is the key to a perfectly crispy and golden exterior.

-- Gently press the tofu, then cut into cubes.
+- Press Tofu.
+Gently press the tofu, then cut into cubes.

-- Pat the tofu dry to remove as much excess water as possible.
+- Dry Tofu.
+Pat the tofu dry to remove as much excess moisture as possible.

-- Place the tofu in a single layer in the basket of an air fryer.
-Cook at 400 degrees F for 9 minutes.
-Toss, then cook for another 2 to 4 minutes.
-Repeat with remaining batches, then DIG IN!
+- Air Fry.
+Place the tofu in a single layer in the basket of an air fryer.
+Air fry tofu at 400 degrees F for 11 to 14 minutes, tossing at the 9-minute mark.

 Ways to Use Air Fryer Tofu

-What crispy tofu cubes you can resist nibbling straight out of the air fryer basket (and yes, air fryer tofu is THAT GOOD) can be used in a variety of ways.
+The crispy air fryer tofu nuggets you can resist nibbling straight out of the air fryer basket (and yes, air fryer tofu is THAT GOOD) can be used in a variety of ways.

 Tofu is a perfect way to add protein to your favorite vegetarian recipes and vegan recipes.